vistalab-technion/cs236781/_assignments/00-getting-started.md

 - Also on Windows, you need to install Microsoft's [Build Tools for Visual Studio](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019) before the conda environment.
 Make sure "C++ Build Tools" is selected during installation.

-- You'll need to install the conda env within your user folder on the course server.
-The installation procedure is exactly the same, just follow the instructions for linux.
+This only needs to be done once.

 ## Working on the assignment

 ### Running Jupyter

-Make sure that the active conda environment is `cs236781-hw` (see above), and run
+Make sure that the active conda environment is `cs236781-hwN` (see above), and run

 ```shell